Sohamjadhav06/Jewellery-shop/README.md

     ```bash
     npx http-server ./ -p 8080
     ```
-3. Open your browser and navigate to: [http://localhost:8080/index.html](http://localhost:8080/index.html)
+3. Open your browser and navigate to: jewellery-shop-rosy.vercel.app

 ## 📂 Project Structure